Jesse-Anders/Agentic_ML_Engineer/capstone_journals/jesse.md

 Working towards handling alias nulls (NA, None, Missing, etc)<br><br>

 Evening 3hr Coding Session<br>
-Continued work on handling alias nulls and edge cases, when handling a numeric column with some limited text entries that are bad data, nulls, etc.
+Continued work on handling alias nulls and edge cases, when handling a numeric column with some limited text entries that are bad data, nulls, etc.<br><br>

+1/28/25<br>
+Evening 3hr Coding Session<br>
+Completed the Column Object to Num and Alias Null Agent!<br>
+This is the first column loop agent and it handles, a few critical tasks.
+It iterates over object columns only.<br>
+1. The agent determines if the object column is truly object or in fact numeric.
+90% numeric data columns have random junk text and mislabeled nulls all converted to proper nulls AND the column is converted to Foat or Int tpye<br>
+2. The agent handles regular object/text columns and converts common mislabeled nulls to proper null type.<br>
+3. Lastly the agent receives a list of the top 40 most common unique entries and determines if there are any remaining mislabeled nulls based on its own judgement.